 His sculptures are a testament to his appreciation and respect for Australian Aboriginal culture, showcasing different indigenous Australians and native australian wildlife.

-Hike the 1000 Steps – Kokoda Memorial Track
+Climb the 1000 Steps – Kokoda Memorial Track

 Get your exercise in whilst still admiring the beauty of the lush green fern forest on your hike up the 1000 steps at the top of Upper Ferntree Gully’s Kokoda Track Memorial Walk.